anpylar/anpylar-docs/docs/tutorial/index.rst

 but with a *Py* approach.

-At the same time and to depart from it, the tutorial will also pay tribute to the TV Series *Heroes* (2006-2010) in which you will come to know as the *Pyroes*.
+At the same time and to depart from it, the tutorial will also pay tribute to the TV Series *Heroes* (2006-2010) in what you will come to know as the *Pyroes*.

 You can see (and play the samples live), just follow the links: